ruchithayathiraj/CodingNinjas-BasicsOfPython-Contains-all-assignment-problems-of-this-course-which-are-solved-/README.md

-This repository contains all the assignments which I have solved during the 'Basics Of Python' course offered by Coding Ninjas.
+This repository contains all the assignments/problems which I have solved during the 'Basics Of Python' course offered by Coding Ninjas.